Visiting Monte Albán (Zapotec Ruins) in Oaxaca City

 We had read prior to our visit that there are several signposts in both Spanish and English in front of each pyramid or structure.
 And while that is the case, the descriptions describe nothing more than the architectural design—stuccoed walls, carved stones, a “40 meter-wide stairway leads to a patio and two pyramidal platforms.”

-The most interesting part of any archaeological zone, at least for us, is the stories behind it; the hidden meanings—this is what guided tours or a certified local guide can offer.
+The most interesting part of any archaeological zone, at least for us, are the stories behind it; the hidden meanings — this is what guided tours or a certified local guide can offer.

 Man reading sign in front of Zapotec pyramid at Monte Albán in Oaxaca